 “I’m Sorry” Never Healed Anyone…It’s Simply Step One

-In a nutshell, infidelity demands sufficient, actionable, and expressive remorse to be effective.
+In a nutshell, recovering from an affair demands sufficient, actionable, and expressive remorse to be effective.

 You’ve admitted cheating.
-The affair a level of deceit and engagement with another person that severely damaged your relationship and makes you a stranger to your spouse on many levels.
+The affair a level of deceit and engagement with another person that severely damaged your relationship.
+Thus, making you a stranger to your spouse on many levels.

-Apologies simply acknowledge that you’re willing to start the work.
+Apologies only acknowledge that you’re willing to start the work.
 That’s it.

 So, What is the Right Way to Express Remorse Now?

-First, you may be encouraged to know that there is a formula for making your commitment to recovery clear to your spouse.
-Second, I’ve also provided an outline, or Blueprint of an Effective Remorse, of actual things you can say to help your partner see how remorseful you are.
+First, it may encourage you to know that there is a formula for making your commitment to recovery clear to your spouse.
+Second, I’ve also provided a Blueprint of an Effective Remorse of actual things you can say to help your partner understand your remorse.
 Let’s begin with the first point:

 Two Components of Effective Remorse:

 - Apologize as needed.
 Your ability to provide reassurance depends on your sensitivity to your partner’s need for it… not your need to be forgiven or ideas about how long forgiveness should take.

 - Try to keep apologies appropriate given your situation.
 Again, respond with the long game in mind.
 Moderation is key.
 Your entire relationship needn’t center on your apologies.
 Think “not too much and not too little.”